Sireniks: Animals

 Also some other animals can be presented in folklore as helpers of people: loon, fox, wolf, mouse, deer.
 As for malevolent powers, devils (/tunʁaki/) belong to such dangers, they can feature in the shape of human, animal or fantastic beings.
 As mentioned, beetle can be presented as malevolent for people.
 Folklore can feature man fighting with a big worm.

 Space and time

 Mythology of this culture can reveal some beliefs about time and space.

 Temporal dilation motif

 There is a motif in some Paleoasiatic cultures: wandering people, after a long absence, observe that they have remained young compared to their children who remained at home.
-Sirenik Eskimos have such a tale as well: the protagonist, returning home after a long travel, must face with the fact that his son has become an old man (while he himself remained young).
+Sirenik people have such a tale as well: the protagonist, returning home after a long travel, must face with the fact that his son has become an old man (while he himself remained young).

 More familiar examples of folklore from the world presenting such kind of temporal dilation motifs: Urashima Taro and (without remaining young) Rip Van Winkle.